Ypertex/blog/content/articles/who-wins-poker-games/index.md

 * People will take your strategy only as seriously as they take you.
 The level of trust people put in your strategy will benefit from the trust people put in you as a person and as a team.

 Our team is about to start the work on SRG&nbsp;SSR's distribution strategy.
-We'll be applying our lessons learned---and will continue to learn a lot more!
+We'll be applying our lessons learned—and will continue to learn a lot more!